 The Nine Ladies stone circle can be found on the northern end of Stanton Moor, an area of heathland in the Peak District.
 They are located roughly 3½ miles (5km) south-east of Bakewell

 The beautiful Derbyshire Dales are often overlooked in favour of the more dramatic Peak District area, both of which I frequent quite regular, in fact I spend more time hiking throughout various haunts in Derbyshire than in my own locality.

-Today I have chosen an old favourite, Stanton Moor, a stones throw away from the lovely quaint village of Birchover in the Derbyshire Dales.
+An old favourite walk is at Stanton Moor, a stones throw away from the lovely quaint village of Birchover in the Derbyshire Dales.
 The first sight to greet me as I stroll along the moorland is the strangely shaped sandstone rock, nicknamed the Corkscrew for obvious reasons.